deajan/osync/README.md

 =====

 A two way filesync script with fault tolerance, resuming, deletion backup and conflict backups running on linux and virtually any system supporting bash.
-File synchronization is bidirectional, based on rsync, and can be run manually, by cron, or triggered via inotifytools (whenever a file changes on master, a file sync is triggered).
+File synchronization is bidirectional, based on rsync, and can be run manually, by cron, or triggered whenever a file changes on master.

 ## About

-I searched for a nice tool to handle two (or more) way sync scenarios in a reliable way, easy to use and automate.
-While unison does the job, it's not very pretty to configure, slow, won't handle ACLs and won't automatically resume if something bad happened.

-Then i read about bitpocket, a nice script provided by Marcin Kulik (sickill) at https://github.com/sickill/bitpocket.git Bitpocked inspired me to write my own implementation of a two way sync script, implementing features i wanted among:
+Osync provides the following capabilities

 - Fault tolerance with resume scenarios
 - Email alerts